networkbiolab/microbia_interaction/README.md

 - kmeans: code employed to divide dataset into folds for the cross-validation and generation of training files

 - ML_models: code employed to train and test all machine learning models employed

+donwload, unzip and use the code.
+Be sure hardcoded paths are changed